Randy341/chain-encryption/README.md

 these two will suffice.
 Async/await is much less important as it only served as wrapper for async call.
 You can fork your own on github and rewrite the async/await portion.
 However, the typed array feature is a must as typed array is used heavily.

-#### Q: Why not just use the Base64 conversion feature in more established library, like Crypto-JS?
-A: As of the writing of this library, I can't find one on NPM that converts Array Buffer to Base64.
-Crypto-JS converts specialized 'Word Array', not Array Buffer.

 #### Q: Your library is garbage!
 I don't like it!
 A: Then you open PR and improve it!
 Or don't use it!
 Nobody is begging you here...